SPRING INTO WELLNESS SALE

 Loosely translated as “circle,” mandalas are said to represent the universe.
 A mandala is designed to offer a visual balance of elements that symbolize harmony and unity.
 When used in a spiritual practice, the mandala is said to help absorb the mind in meditation.

-As you may have noticed, a mandala can come in an innumerable variety of designs, patterns, and colors.
+As you may have noticed, this yoga symbol can come in an innumerable variety of designs, patterns, and colors.
 If you look closely, you’ll see the mandala represented in so many aspects of your own life – the concentric circles in the patterns of nature, and even the circles of life, friends, and family.

 5. The Buddha